 It’s not clear how easily and quickly postural problems can be remedied because it varies from person to person, depending on many different factors such as lifestyle, dedication, the severity of the problem and so on.

-Posture can be corrected, but postural problems that are longstanding will definitely take a longer time and more effort to correct as compared to the short-lived efforts because the joints have adapted to the long-standing improper posture.
+Postural problems that are longstanding will definitely take a longer time.
+It needs more effort to correct as compared to the short-lived efforts.
+Because the joints have adapted to the long-standing improper posture.

 With consistent practicing of good posture for standing, lying down, sitting and walking, good posture will gradually change your old poor posture.
 Keep in mind that the body can always change and doing exercises can increase muscle flexibility and strength.

-For some, choosing a chiropractic doctor greatly helps in achieving proper posture and helps reduce the risk of injury during exercises.
+For some, choosing a chiropractic doctor greatly helps in achieving proper posture.
+It also helps reduce the risk of injury during exercises.
 Doing all of these things will help your body have a healthier posture – and who does not want that?